1001daysofcode/1001daysofcode/README.md

 <img width="1000" height="550" alt="d-wide-light" src="https://github.com/user-attachments/assets/bfdc3847-0e22-460b-81e9-8f274b6ae7fe" />

-# 1001 Days of Code

-## Secure software.
-Reliable content.
-No hype.

-I built the 1001 methodology over 1001 days of coding, from June 2020 to March 2023.
-It is a practical workflow for turning an idea into dependable production software—without hype, shortcuts, or fragile prototypes.
+I built the 1001 methodology over 1001 days from June 2020 to March 2023.
+It is not a toolchain or a hype cycle.
+It is a system for building secure, sustainable code and deploying it reliably.

 ## The Five-Step Workflow